344.05, Bias-Based Policing/Profiling Prohibited

 2. Bureau members are committed to respecting and preserving the constitutional rights of all individuals.
 Members are prohibited from taking or refraining to take any police action motivated by bias or prejudice and should, when appropriate, strive to engage community members in a positive manner.
 Furthermore, members shall not profile or discriminate against any individual who is a member of a legally protected class.
 Legally protected classes, as defined by federal or state statute, as well as case law, include an individual’s race, color, national origin, citizenship, ethnicity, religion, sex, pregnancy, sexual orientation, gender identity, age, actual or perceived mental or physical disability, language (spoken or signed), marital or familial status, veteran status or any other protected status under law.

-3. While other classes of persons are not legally protected in that there is no basis in case law or statute requiring that they be treated in a non-discriminatory manner, the Bureau is committed to policing in the most impartial manner possible.
-Therefore, the Bureau shall also prohibit the profiling or any disparate treatment of any individual based on their membership in the following classes: housing status, lawful source of income, economic status, immigrant or refugee status, or political ideology or affiliation.
+3. The Bureau is committed to policing in the most impartial manner possible.
+Therefore, regardless of protected status, members shall not profile or discriminate against any individual solely based on their membership in the following groups: housing status, socioeconomic status, immigration or refugee status, or political ideology or affiliation.

 4. Public trust and confidence are the cornerstones of community policing.
 The Bureau recognizes that engaging in police acts that are rooted in bias is contrary to the values of the Bureau and erodes that trust and confidence, delegitimizes the Bureau, and ultimately undermines community policing efforts.